sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

 ## Sorting over Motion

-ViM comes with the `:sort` command that sorts the range of lines provided.
+Vim comes with the `:sort` command that sorts the range of lines provided.
 So, for example, to sort the whole file, we'd do `:%sort`.
 To sort the first ten lines, something like `:1,10sort` should do.
 The range of lines given will be replaced with the sorted lines.

 This is convenient, but not very handy.
-But I'd always wanted a way to sort over a motion, like *sort this paragraph* or *sort inside braces* etc. So, after some searching online and digging the ViM documentation, I have the following in my `vimrc`:
+But I'd always wanted a way to sort over a motion, like *sort this paragraph* or *sort inside braces* etc. So, after some searching online and digging the Vim documentation, I have the following in my `vimrc`:

     :::vim
     " Sort lines, selected or over motion.